confluentinc/examples/clients/cloud/clojure/README.md

 10 messages were produced to topic test1!
 ```

-2. Run the consumer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
+2. Run the consumer, passing in arguments for (a) the local file with configuration parameters to connect to your Kafka cluster and (b) the same topic name as used above.
 Verify that the consumer received all the messages:

 ```shell
 $ lein consumer $HOME/.confluent/java.config test1